How to Determine How Long to Run Facebook Ads for Optimal Results

 Cost Per Result (CPR)

-Facebook Ads Manager shows you the CPR, which indicates how much you've spent to achieve a specific result, such as a sale or lead.
+Facebook Ads Manager tracks the CPR, showing how much you spend to achieve a specific result, such as a sale or lead.
+This metric is crucial when you run Facebook ads efficiently and avoid overspending.

 Return on Ad Spend (ROAS)